HarounQerdachi/HarounQerdachi/README.md

 </p>

  <p align="center">
   👋 Hello!
-I'm Haroun, a self-driven individual passionate about networking and cybersecurity.
-With a focus on building robust network infrastructures and fortifying against cyber threats, I thrive on navigating the complexities of these dynamic fields.
-My dedication lies in crafting secure environments and staying ahead of evolving cybersecurity challenges.
-Ready to collaborate on innovative solutions and explore new horizons in networking and cybersecurity.
-Let's journey through the intricate world of networks together!
+I'm a Python developer with a focus on automation and scripting named Haroun.
+Creating effective scripts and automating chores to speed up operations is what I do best.
+Together, let's work on creative ideas and investigate fresh avenues for automation!
 </p>
 <!-- <br/> -->